-Variables: Variable name Description Setpoint Point The number of the setpoint that stores the target temperature for the building while it is occupied.
+Variable name Description Typical - values 1-255 Setpoint Point The number of the setpoint that stores the target temperature for the building while it is occupied.
 (During occupancy).
-1-255 Setpoint Value The target temperature for the building while it is occupied.
-20 °C Cooldown Point The number of the setpoint that stores the minimum desired temperature for the building while it is unoccupied.
-1-255 Cooldown Value The minimum desired temperature for the building while it is occupied.
+Setpoint Value The target temperature for the building while it is occupied.
+Cooldown Point The number of the setpoint that stores the minimum desired temperature for the building while it is unoccupied.
+The minimum desired temperature for the building while it is 19 Cooldown Value occupied.
 19 Outside temperature Point The number of the point that contains a reading of the temperature outside the building.
-1-255 Outside temperature Value The level of the temperature outside the building.
-11 °C Internal temperature Point The number of the point that contains a reading of the temperature inside the building.
-1-255 Internal temperature Value The level of the temperature inside the building.
-20.6 °C Flow temperature Point The number of the point that contains a reading of the temperature of the heating medium.
+Outside temperature Value The level of the temperature outside the building.
+11 °C Internal temperature Point The number of the point that contains a reading of the 1-255 temperature inside the building.
+20.6°C Internal temperature Value The level of the temperature inside the building.
+Flow temperature Point The number of the point that contains a reading of the temperature of the heating medium.
 1-255 Flow temperature Value The level of the temperature of the heating medium.
-48 °C Minimum temperature for condensation protection Point The number of the analog point that specifies the lowest level to which the internal temperature can drop before condensation protection is activated.
-1-255 Minimum temperature for condensation protection Value The lowest level to which the internal temperature can drop before condensation protection is activated.
+48 °C Minimum temperature for condensation protection Point The number of the analog point that specifies the lowest level to which the internal temperature can drop before condensation 1-255 - protection is activated.
+10 °C Minimum temperature for condensation protection Value The lowest level to which the internal temperature can drop before condensation protection is activated.
 10°C Maximum temperature for condensation protection Point The number of the input point that specifies the level the internal temperature must reach for condensation protection to cease.
-1-255 Maximum temperature for condensation protection Val The level the internal temperature must reach for condensation protection to cease.
-12 °C Minimum flow temperature for adaptation Point The number of the first of the two points used by the Optimizer module to decide whether the heating characteristics for that day are to be "learned".
+Maximum temperature for condensation protection Val The level the internal temperature must reach for condensation protection to cease.
+Minimum flow temperature for adaptation Point The number of the first of the two points used by the Optimizer module to decide whether the heating characteristics for that day are to be "learned".
 "Learning" the heating characteristics means that the module examines the performance of the heating and cooling processes that were implemented on that day and, if necessary, adapts them the next day for greater efficiency.
-The following criteria must be met if adaptation (i.e. learning the heating characteristics) is to take place: Flow temp > min flow temp for adaptation Max flow temp during preheat < max flow temp for adaptation Condensation protection was not active during preheat.
-1-255 Minimum flow temperature for adaptation Value The minimum temperature the heating medium can have if adaptation is to take place.
+The following criteria must be met if adaptation (i.e. learning the heating characteristics) is to take place: • Flow temp > min flow temp for adaptation • Max flow temp during preheat < max flow temp for adaptation • Condensation protection was not active during preheat.
+1-255 Minimum flow temperature for The minimum temperature the heating medium can have if 25 °C adaptation Value adaptation is to take place.
 (See above.)
-25 °C Maximum flow temperature for adaptation Point The number of the second of the two points used by the Optimizer module to decide whether adaptation is to take place.
+Maximum flow temperature for adaptation Point The number of the second of the two points used by the Optimizer module to decide whether adaptation is to take place.
 (See "Minimum flow temperature for adaptation" above.)
-1-255 Maximum flow temperature for adaptation Value The maximum temperature the heating medium can have if adaptation is to take place.
-45 °C Minimum internal temperature for preheat Point Minimum internal temperature for preheat refers to the lowest temperature the interior of the building can be if it is to reach the target temperature after the maximum preheat period.
+Maximum flow temperature for adaptation Value The manifestory to the property of the leasting manifestory and have if Minimum internal temperature for preheat Point Minimum internal temperature for preheat refers to the lowest temperature the interior of the building can be if it is to reach the target temperature after the maximum preheat period.
 Specify here the number of the analog point that contains the minimum internal temperature for preheat.
-1-255 Minimum internal temperature for preheat Value The lowest temperature the interior of the building can be if it is to reach the target temperature after the maximum preheat period.
-12 °C Maximum preheat period Point The number of the analog point that contains the maximum number of minutes to be spent on preheat.
+1-255 Minimum internal temperature for preheat Value The law est temperature the interior of the hailding and he if it is Maximum preheat period Point The number of the analog point that contains the maximum number of minutes to be spent on preheat.
 1-255